modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 ## Step 4: Create your first Product

 Commerce allows you to build and manage your catalog in various ways, but they all share one thing.
 This is the Product record.
+To understand the difference between a _product_ and your _catalog_, [read the Product Catalog documentation](Product_Catalog).

 In some cases you might automatically create the Commerce Product records based on information in your catalog.
 For simple shops you might use the provided Product and Category features for your catalog as well.

 To get you started, we'll just create a product record directly.
-Go to Extras > Commerce and click the Add new Product button on the Products page.
+Go to Extras > Commerce and click the Add new Product button on the Products tab.
 In the popup enter the product details, and click save.

 Add a form like this anywhere on your site, replacing 1 with the ID of the newly created product if needed.